fabric-devkit/fabric-devkit.github.io/README.md

 | Application Developers | Anyone who is involved in the creation of User Interfaces (UI) and integrating UI with middleware. |
 | Product owners | Anyone who is member of an agile team who serves as the Customer proxy responsible for working with Product Management and other stakeholders—including other POs—to define and prioritize stories in the team backlog<sup>[1](https://www.scaledagileframework.com/product-owner/)</sup> |

+`Fabric DevKit` was created to avoid a one-size-fits-all demonstrator like the official [Build Your First Network demonstrator](https://hyperledger-fabric.readthedocs.io/en/release-1.4/build_network.html).
+The projects that make up the `Fabric DevKit` have been created to abstract out aspects that has no relevants and covers only aspects that have relevants to Platform Engineers, Application Developers and Product Owners respectively.

-Thirdly, by being independent of the official Hyperledger Fabric project, it gives the principal maintainers of the `Fabric-Devkit` the ability to share knowledge at a pace of their own choosing.
+Thirdly, by being independent of the official Hyperledger Fabric project, it gives the principal maintainers of the `Fabric DevKit` the ability to share knowledge at a pace of their own choosing.

-Fourthly, the best way to learn about a technology is to create and share stuff!
+Fourthly, the best way to learn about a technology is to create and share stuff.

-## Any prior knowledge I should have?
+## Any prerequisite?

 You will need some working knowledge of these technologies: